python-rapidjson/python-rapidjson/docs/decoder.rst

    .. method:: end_object(mapping)

-      :param mapping: an instance implementing the *mapping protocol*
+      :param mapping: an instance representing the JSON object, either one implementing the *mapping protocol* or a list containing ``(key, value)`` tuples
       :returns: a new value

       This is called, if implemented, when a *JSON object* has been completely parsed, and